ray-project/enhancements/reps/2023-10-13-accelerator-support.md

 A single `ACCELERATOR` resource for the ability to schedule a task on any accelerator and an `accelerator_family` is also introduced to allow specifying the family of the accelerators to use.
-People feel this is less obvious or expclit than having a reosurce name per accelerator family and the ability to schedule a task on any accelerator is not that needed.
+People feel this is less obvious or expclit than having a resource name per accelerator family and the ability to schedule a task on any accelerator is not that needed.

 ```python